 In addition, Rev. Charama is honored by the friendship and wise mentoring of Bhikkhu Gunarantana, a Buddhist monk who is known around the world for his wisdom and compassion.

-Because of that long and rich history of studying with some of the best Zen teachers in the world, Only Love Zen Sangha is equipped and committed to inter-religious understanding, building bridges, revealing a unique American-style Zen, and “Great Love, Great Compassion, and the Great Bodhisattva Way.”
+Because of our long and rich history (15 years and counting) of studying with some of the best Zen teachers in the world, Only Love Zen Sangha is well equipped and committed to “Great Love, Great Compassion, and the Great Bodhisattva Way.”

 Our Zen sangha is a small gathering of people (perhaps 2-8 in person; sometimes more online) who meditate (“sit”) for 20 minutes, chant and read selections from uplifting spiritual traditions, sit for another 10-15 minutes, then listen to a Dharma talk (similar to a sermon or homily), have tea, and then go our separate ways into the world.
 By the way, in Christian circles, this gathering of like-minded people is called a fellowship.
 In Buddhist terms, it’s a sangha.